 The second problem with the sleeve is that it can move when carried as a back up.
 If you carry the extended magazine anywhere but in the gun, the sleeve can move down the body of the mag.
 If you need to reload, that sleeve being out of position can prevent you from getting the magazine seated in the gun and back in the fight.

-Since then, Carlson developed and patented a new magazine base pad for the Shield called the Plan B. This pad replaces the stock pad and sleeve with a unit that gives the shooter the benefits of the stock sleeve while not hanging up on the hand when reloading.
+Since then, Carlson developed and patented a new magazine base pad for the Shield called the MagFIX.
+This pad replaces the stock pad and sleeve with a unit that gives the shooter the benefits of the stock sleeve while not hanging up on the hand when reloading.

 Additionally, the Plan B adds tiered wings on the base pad that allow the shooter to more easily strip the magazine from the pistol should a double feed occur.
-The Plan B is in limited production now, and more information can be had on the Safety Solutions Academy site here.
-I will have one of these pads in the near future for testing.
+The MagFIX is in production and available for your Shield on Amazon here.

 |Federal BPLE 115 gr JHP +P+||1,157 fps||342 ft-lb|